Hard it is to be born into human life; now we are living in it. Difficult it is to hear the Teachings of the Blessed One; now we hear them.

 Young people may participate in Young Buddhist Associations (YBA) and Junior YBA groups either at their temple, at the district level, or at Hawaii-wide events like YESS Camp.
 (YESS Camp is a Buddhist youth retreat; YESS stands for Young Enthusiastic Shinshu Seekers.)

 Pacific Buddhist Academy (PBA) is a college-preparatory high school featuring peace education and Buddhist values.
-The school is growing and will soon build a new classroom building on a campus shared with the Hawaii Betsuin temple and Mission headquarters near downtown Honolulu.
+The school is growing and has built a new classroom building on a campus shared with the Hawaii Betsuin temple and Mission headquarters near downtown Honolulu.

 Hongwanji Mission School (K-8, est. 1949), sponsored by the Hawaii Betsuin, is across the Pali Highway from PBA and likewise features programs guided by Buddhist values.